augustine-iitm/24-10-05-Hedera-Handson/README.md

    npx hardhat run scripts/deployContract.js --network hedera
    ```

+##### Note: The contract will be deployed to an address.
+This is the contract address.
+Make a note of it.

 - ### Step 4: Add Contract Address to Backend

    1. Open the `index.js` file in the **backend** directory.